nancy-singh10/porfolio/README.md

 - **CSS**: For styling and layout, including Tailwind CSS for utility-first design.
 ## Installation

+##“Deployed the front-end work profile website using Netlify for seamless and reliable hosting.”

 1. **Clone the Repository**
    ```bash
    git clone https://github.com/yourusername/work-profile-website.git